 - Energy consumption regulations (opportunity)

-Increasing electronic waste disposal regulations are an opportunity for Microsoft Corporation to implement more effective recycling and disposal programs that improve brand image.
-However, this legal external factor is also a threat that could impose additional challenges for the company in addressing the environmental impact of its business.
-On the other hand, the improving patent laws facilitate Microsoft’s global growth by gradually reducing issues, such as computer software piracy.
+Increasing electronic waste disposal regulations are an opportunity for Microsoft to implement more effective recycling and disposal programs that improve brand image.
+However, this PESTEL analysis also considers such a legal external factor a threat that could impose additional challenges for the company in addressing the environmental impact of its business.
+On the other hand, better patent laws facilitate Microsoft’s global growth by gradually reducing issues, such as computer software piracy.
 The company also has an opportunity to enhance its products to help client organizations reduce their consumption of energy through more energy-efficient computing technologies.
-Based on this area of the PESTEL/PESTLE analysis, Microsoft has growth opportunities in its remote or macro-environment.
+Based on this component of the PESTEL analysis, Microsoft has growth opportunities in its remote or macro-environment.

 Microsoft PESTLE/PESTEL Analysis – Recommendations

-This PESTEL/PESTLE analysis of Microsoft Corporation highlights a variety of opportunities that can boost the company’s growth and expansion in the global computer hardware and software market.
+This PESTEL analysis of Microsoft Corporation highlights a variety of opportunities that can boost the company’s growth and expansion in the global computer hardware, software, consumer electronics, and online services market.
 The remote or macro-environment is advantageous to the business, considering the opportunities available to Microsoft in markets worldwide.
-However, the main threat against the company is competition based on the expansion of foreign firms, as indicated through the external factor of increasing international trade agreements.
-For example, Microsoft experiences rising competitive rivalry with Asian firms.
-To address this threat, a recommendation is for Microsoft to develop innovative products that can outcompete their rivals.
-It is also recommended that Microsoft must develop additional strategic alliances with other firms to increase its competitive strength in overseas markets.
-As identified in this external analysis through the PESTEL/PESTLE Analysis model, the opportunities in the industry environment should be adequate for Microsoft to continue as one of the major firms in the global computer technology industry.
+However, this PESTEL analysis shows that the main threat against the company is competition based on the expansion of foreign firms, as indicated through the external factor of increasing international trade agreements.
+Microsoft experiences rising competitive rivalry with software firms.
+To address this threat, a recommendation is for the company to develop innovative and novel software products that can outcompete their rivals.
+It is also recommended that Microsoft develop additional strategic alliances with other firms to increase its competitive strength in overseas markets.
+As identified in this external analysis through the PESTEL/PESTLE analysis model, the opportunities in the industry environment should be adequate for Microsoft to continue as one of the major firms in the global information technology and online services industry.

 - Microsoft Corporation – Form 10-K.